RobinHartmann/setup-ts-npm-web/README.md

 # template-ts-npm-web

-A project template for the creation of web apps using Typescript and npm packages
+Project Template for creating Web Apps with Typescript and npm Packages

 ## Getting Started